Yes, the Tutanota webmail client is forever free with 1 GB of free storage for private users.

 Yes, Tutanota is a green email service that relies exclusively on renewable energy for all email systems.

-Yes, Tutanota offers secure business email accounts with whitelabel customizations of the logo and design.
-You can place the login for your employees directly on a subdomain of your website.
-Tutanota also offers an encrypted contact form so clients can get in touch with you confidentially directly on your website.
+Yes, Tutanota offers secure business email accounts with lots of whitelabel customizations.
+You can place the login for your employees directly on your website with a whitelabel domain.
+Tutanota also offers Secure Connect, an open source encrypted contact form so clients can get in touch with you confidentially directly on your website.
+Learn here how to use Tutanota in your organization or company with your custom email domain.

 If you can't login to your account, this has been caused by one of the following reasons: